 Geothermal energy captures the heat from two to three kilometers under the earth’s surface where water meets heated rock and turns it into steam.
 Steam is led from boreholes to turbines inside the powerhouses of geothermal energy plants, transforming thermal energy into electricity.

-Buying Guarantees of Origin from geothermal energy guarantees that the renewable energy consumed is from this source.
+Buying Energy Attribute Certificates (EACs) from geothermal energy guarantees that the renewable energy consumed is from this source.

 Geothermal energy production is unique because: